-The goal of this section is to use the estimation proved in Section \ref{sec:Adding-time-estimation}, for the difference between the quenched and annealed probabilities to hit boxes in a hyperplane within a specific time interval, in order to achieve similar estimation for the difference between the quenched and annealed probabilities to hit a $d$-dimensional box in a specific time.
-Formally, we have the following: \begin{prop} Let $d\geq4$ and assume $P$ is uniformly elliptic, i.i.d and satisfies $\left(\mathscr{P}\right)$.
-For every $0<\theta\leq\frac{1}{2}$, let $H\left(N\right)=H\left(\theta,N\right)$ be the event that for every $z\in\tilde{\mathcal{P}}\left(0,N\right)$ every $d$-dimensional cube $\Delta$ of side length $N^{\theta}$
+The goal of this section is to use the estimation proved in Section~\ref{secAdding-time-estimation}, for the difference between the quenched and annealed probabilities to hit boxes in a hyperplane within a time interval, in order to achieve similar estimation for the difference between the quenched and annealed probabilities to hit a $d$-dimensional box in a specific time.
+Formally, we have the following.